WAV Format & Loading Sounds Into Vintage Synthesizers From The 80’s

 Once you download, just connect your computer audio output to your synths cassette interface input and you can load in the sounds the same way you would from a cassette tape.
 The files will open in any program that plays WAV files.
 You can use your DAW or even iTunes to load the files.

-Yes, we are the only sound company left from those early days of midi and have lot’s of cool sounds for those old 80’s synth beasts.
+Yes, we are just about the only sound company left from those early days of midi and have lot’s of cool sounds for those old 80’s synth beasts.
 The decade of Miami Vice, Van Halen and Big Hair.

 December 28th, 2009 at 3:52 am